Carolyn O. Ward

 - Colleges & universities and university alumni associations

-- Private foundations and private operating foundations
+- Private foundations, private operating foundations, corporate foundations and family foundations

 - Economic development corporations and affordable housing organizations

 - Trade associations and social clubs

 - Quoted, “How the world’s richest doctor gave away millions—then steered the cash back to his company,” STAT (March 6, 2017)

 - Quoted, “How Gift Agreements Can Safeguard Against Unmet Pledges,” The Chronicle of Philanthropy (March 2, 2017)

 - Quoted, “Four Ways Charitable Giving Could Change With a Tax Overhaul,” Bloomberg BNA's Daily Tax Report (December 12, 2016)

 - 2019 Heckerling Institute on Estate Planning, “Negotiating and Drafting Charitable Gift Agreements” (January 2019)